awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/launch_template.md

     }
 }
 ```
-3. Take a look at the user-data script configured on the launch template to understand what is installed on the instances while being bootstrapped.
+4. Take a look at the user-data script configured on the launch template to understand what is installed on the instances while being bootstrapped.

 ```
 aws ec2 describe-launch-template-versions  --launch-template-name TemplateForWebServer --output json | jq -r '.LaunchTemplateVersions[].LaunchTemplateData.UserData' | base64 --decode
 ```

-4. As the last step of this section, you are going to perform an additional API call to retrieve the identifier of the Launch Template that was just created and store it in an environment variable.
-We will use this ID when creating Auto Scaling groups, Spot Fleets, EC2 Fleets, etc.
+5. As the last step of this section, you are going to perform an additional API call to retrieve the identifier of the launch template that was just created and store it in an environment variable.
+You use this launch template ID when creating Auto Scaling groups, EC2 Fleets, and Spot Fleets.
 ```
 export LAUNCH_TEMPLATE_ID=$(aws ec2 describe-launch-templates --filters Name=launch-template-name,Values=TemplateForWebServer | jq -r '.LaunchTemplates[0].LaunchTemplateId')
 ```

 Well done!
-You have created a Launch Template and stored into environment variables all the details that we will need to refer to it in the next steps.
-Let's now move to Auto Scaling groups.
+You have created a launch template and stored into environment variables all the details that you need to refer to it in the next steps.